 Work Breakdown Structure

-The Work Breakdown Structure (WBS) and Work Breakdown Structure Dictionary are key elements to effective scope management.
-This section of the Scope Management Plan should discuss how the project scope is to be subdivided into smaller deliverables in the WBS and WBS Dictionary and how these smaller components are managed during the life of the project.
+The Work Breakdown Structure (WBS) and Work Breakdown Structure Dictionary are key elements to effective scope management and should be included in the Scope Management Plan.
+This section of the Scope Management Plan template discusses how the project scope is to be subdivided into smaller deliverables in the WBS and WBS Dictionary and how these smaller components are managed during the life of the project.

 In order to effectively manage the work required to complete this project, it will be subdivided into individual work packages which will not exceed 40 hours of work.
 This will allow the Project Manager to more effectively manage the project’s scope as the project team works on the tasks necessary for project completion.
 The project is broken down into three phases: the design phase; the programming phase; and the testing phase.
 Each of these phases is then subdivided further down to work packages which will require no more than 40 hours of work and no less than 4 hours of work (see WBS structure below).